-If you accept a loan car from a garage while yours is in for servicing or repair, the chances are it'll be covered by a trade insurance policy.
+If you are offered a loan car from a garage while yours is in for servicing or repair, the chances are it'll be covered by a trade insurance policy.
 These insurance policies often have large excesses which you would be liable for if the courtesy car was damaged while in your care.

 Though car hire excess insurance sounds like a great solution, most insurers wouldn't cover garage loan cars because the garage is not a dedicated car hire business.